The Great Tyne Row is a 25 km challenge row with an element of racing (depending

 for the event each year.
 However, we try to mirror info here, especially the start

-order and info for the day, in case that site goes down.
+order for the day, in case that site goes down.

 The event is organised by a Steering Group with reps from Tyne Amateur Rowing Club,